apmlabs/ace-box/docs/docs/05_more/3_advanced_config.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Advanced config
+# Cloud Provider custom configuration

-## additional variables
+## Additional Variables

-Check out `variables.tf` for a complete list of variables.
-For example, for AWS, you can add the following [AWS additional variables](../05_more/4_aws_variables_breakdown.md) to the `terraform.tfvars` config file.
-If you don't add them, they are configured with a default value, there are not mandatory.
+Check out `variables.tf` for a complete list of variables, for example for [AWS](https://github.com/Dynatrace/ace-box/blob/dev/terraform/aws/variables.tf).
+Each one of them can be replaced with a custom value set within the `terraform.tfvars`.

-## (Optional) Custom domain support
+## Custom Domain Support

 <Tabs>
   <TabItem value="AWS" label="AWS" default>